BlackRegis/secretify/README.md

-# secretify
+# App Secrets Management

 This Bash script automates the process of creating and sealing a Kubernetes secret, and generating a `values.yml` file from a `.env` file.
-It uses parameters to specify the type of secret, the secret name, and the namespace, and includes a help guide for usage.
+It uses parameters to specify the type of secret, the secret name, and the namespace.

 ## Prerequisites